 An Overview of Tumescent Liposuction

-Tumescent liposuction has many advantages over other techniques, including minimizing blood loss and eliminating the risks of general anesthesia.
-Since its invention, tumescent liposuction has shown an excellent safety record.
-That’s why we prefer it over other methods, including laser assisted liposuction (e.g. Smartlipo), power assisted liposuction (PAL) and ultrasonic assisted liposuction (UAL).
+This liposuction method has many advantages over other techniques, including minimizing blood loss and eliminating the risks of general anesthesia.
+Since invention, it has shown an excellent safety record.
+That’s why we prefer it over other methods, including laser assisted liposuction (e.g. Smartlipo), power assisted liposuction (PAL) and ultrasonic assisted liposuction or ultrasound assisted liposuction (UAL).

-The dry technique also resulted in longer recovery times as well as a much higher rate of complications and poor aesthetic results.
-These issues led a few doctors to experiment throughout the early 1980s in an attempt to create a better method.
+The dry technique also resulted in longer recovery times as well as a much higher rate of complications and poor aesthetic results for skin and soft tissue.
+These issues led a few doctors to experiment throughout the early 1980s in an attempt to create a better method for fat removal.

 The largest stride forward in liposuction safety and efficiency came about in the mid 1980s when Dr. Jeffery Klein, a dermatologic surgeon, introduced tumescent liposuction.
 Dr. Klein’s new tumescent liposuction technique was quickly considered to be the safest and most effective technique to be developed.